Northern Highland-American Legion State Forest

 A lost and found service is maintained at Crystal and Clear Visitor Stations.
 Found items may be turned in and lost items reported at these visitor stations.
 Please help us return items to their rightful owners.

 Garbage pickup and recycling

 Trash and recycling dumpsters are located in each campground.
 Please cooperate by taking garbage and recyclable items — e.g. glass, plastic, aluminum and tin — to the appropriate dumpster.
-Campers staying on canoe or remote reservable campsites should plan to bag all trash and carry it home to dispose of.
+Campers staying on non-reservable or reservable water-access campsites should plan to bag all trash and carry it home to dispose of.
 There is a carry-in, carry-out trash policy for all picnic areas, beaches and boat landings.
 Please leave your campsite cleaner than it was before you arrived.
 Be concerned enough to pick up after careless visitors.
 Never burn garbage in your campfire ring.

-Generators are allowed on the modern family and rustic campground sites as long as the following rules are followed:
+Generators are allowed on modern family and rustic campground sites as long as the following rules are followed:

 - Campers may operate their generators between 10 a.m. and 5 p.m. and only when they are present on the site.

 - Permission to operate may be revoked if the generator is excessively noisy.

 Cunard Lake and Starrett Lake campgrounds are designated quiet zones.
 Generators and other noise-producing devices are not allowed in these two campgrounds.